Table of Contents

 Some of the more well-known professional golfers that use Cleveland golf clubs include the following players:

-Players contracted to Cleveland often have a dual agreement with one of SRI Sports subsidiaries like Srixon or in the case of Ernie Els, XXIO.
+Players contracted to Cleveland often use woods, irons, and hybrids from Srixon or in the case of Ernie Els, XXIO.

 The Roger Cleveland Legacy

-After Roger sold the company and was ousted from his duties, he assumed a role with Callaway, where he has gained legendary status as a golf club designer.
+After Roger sold the company to Rossignol and was ousted from his duties, he assumed a role with Callaway, where he has gained legendary status as a golf club designer.

 The Rossignol Sale